Victornwaonicha/100-Days-of-Code-Repo/README.md

 1. **Foundations**: Understanding Python syntax and basic programming concepts.
 2. **Projects**: Building small projects to apply what I've learned.
 3. **Deep Dive**: Exploring advanced topics, libraries, and frameworks.

-Feel free to join me on this learning adventure!

 ## How to Reach Me